 Do NOT use detergents with whiteners, brighteners, bleach or stain removers in them.
 These enzymes will break down the wool fibre and cause holes.

 WASHING & DRYING

 Wash before Wear.
-Warm Machine Wash.
+Warm Gentle Machine Wash & Rinse Thoroughly.
 Use PH Neutral Detergent (no whiteners/brighteners or stain removers- they do nasty things to wool).
 Definitely NO Bleach.
 Warm Iron.
 Line Dry or Low Heat Tumble Dry (remove from Dryer just before completely dry) and do not wash with with sharp objects.
 Wash like colours together.
 Please note as with most fibres there is some shrinkage in our products which can be up to approximately 5%.

 The more care you give your Merino wool clothing the longer they will last.
 Whilst our products are machine washable, to get the best life out of them we recommend handwash or gentle machine wash and please take care with what you wash them in and with.

 We recommend that you don't wash our wool garments with products that have metal zips or other things that the fine fabric can catch on.
 (If you do wash with work clothes/jeans etc with metal zips & buttons - the teeth may catch and hole the fine Merino fabric!).